adriaan-vd-graaf/mrlink2/README.md

 ### I need to input harmonized summary statistics, what does this mean?
 How to correctly harmonize a study depends on what you're studying.
-For the analysis in our original publication, we performed the folllowing steps:
+For the analysis in our original publication, we performed the following steps:

 ```
 We processed summary statistics of all studies in the same way: